CanadianShield/ManageTravelers/README.md

 ## Named Locations

 1. We need to create the different Countries Location for every continent.
-a.
+..a.
 You must ensure that a country is not part of two continents Locations.
 2. We create a new Countries Location for anonymous countries/regions.
-a.
+..a.
 We need to check the “Include unknown countries/regions”.
 i.
 IPv6 addresses fall into that category, see step 4.
 b.
 We also need to have at least one country selected.
 3. We need to create a Countries Location for our countries of operation.